Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Conclusions

 \section{Conclusions}

 In this study, we use an energy framework to diagnose how different physical processes affect AR evolution and their regional dependence.
 We perform a \textit{global} budget analysis of ARs using two different versions of vapor kinetic energy: the Integrated Kinetic Energy of Vapor (IKEV) and the Integrated Vapor Transport Energy (IVTE).
 Our results reveal that AR evolution follows a broadly consistent pattern worldwide.
+Some of our findings were also found in some regional-specific studies on AR dynamics.

-Specifically, AR growth is primarily driven by the conversion of potential energy (PE) to kinetic energy (KE), while decay is dominated by energy losses from turbulence and condensation processes.
+Globally, we find that the AR growth is primarily driven by the conversion of potential energy (PE) to kinetic energy (KE), while decay is dominated by energy losses from turbulence and condensation processes.
 AR movement is associated with downstream convergence and upstream divergence of KEV (or VTE) fluxes.
+The findings are qualitatively consistent with the evolution schematic in a case study about two TC-related ARs in the North Pacific (See figure 11 in \citeA{cordeira2013development}).
+They find that in the central North Pacific, the AR is associated with a strong thermally direct ageostrophic circulation (our PE-to-KE conversion) and IVT convergence (our IVKE convergence), which together offset the deleterious effect of high precipitation rate.
+This picture is consistent with our findings in the North Pacific Panels in Figure 3.
+However, the present study and \citeA{ong2024vapor} further quantify the contribution of each physical processes to the AR evolution with the IVKE framework.

 Furthermore, we demonstrate that spatial variations of PE-to-KE conversion, the main driver of the AR growth, closely relate to other physical processes.
 Notably, the PE-to-KE conversion is modulated by the topography, which leads to a stronger PE-to-KE conversion near the west coast of North America (See figure 4).
-We also show that the PE-to-KE conversion is stronger in the regions of higher Eady growth rate (more baroclinic unstable, see figures S8 and S9).
-We also show that the spatial differences between the frequent-AR region and storm track can be explained by the moisture differences.
-(Also see figures S8 and S9)
+We also show that the PE-to-KE conversion is the aftermath of cancellation of positive baroclinic conversion and negative convergence of geopotential.
+Note that this pattern was also found in the central North Pacific \cite{ong2024vapor} and Northwestern Pacific (the initial AR-development stage in \citeA{cordeira2013development}).
+In addition, we find that the PE-to-KE conversion is stronger in the regions of higher Eady growth rate (more baroclinic unstable, see figures S11 and S12). \citeA{lee2021dynamics} show that the baroclinic instability is critical in the formation of quasi-stationary AR and can predict its location.
+Our findings indicates that it is also important for ARs in general.